+86 755 8671 9955

 • Long deployment timelines, typically 12 to 24 months

-Verdict: SAP S/4HANA is the right choice if you run a large, complex organization and need a proven global platform.
-It is overkill for small and mid-size businesses.
+Verdict: SAP S/4HANA is the right choice if you run a large, complex organization with global operations.
+For small and mid-size businesses, the cost and complexity are not justified.

 2. Oracle NetSuite

-Best for: Fast-growing mid-size businesses and multi-entity companies
+Best for: Fast-growing mid-market companies and multi-entity businesses

 Oracle NetSuite is the most widely adopted cloud ERP for mid-market companies.
-It offers a full suite including financial management, CRM, e-commerce, inventory, and HR, all in a single cloud platform.
+It covers financial management, CRM, e-commerce, inventory, and HR in a single cloud platform.
+There is no on-premise version.

 NetSuite scales well.
-You can start with core financials and add modules as you grow.
+You start with core financials and add modules as you grow.
+Its multi-subsidiary and multi-currency features make it a strong choice for businesses expanding internationally.

 Strengths: